andyp1xe1/lfa_labs/lab2/README.md

 }
 ```

-Finally, to visualize the result with graphviz:
+Finally, to visualize the result with graphviz, I implemented a ToDOT() function to generate a Graphviz-compatible DOT file, which I then converted to an image using a shell script.
+This was super helpful in verifying that the generated DFA actually made sense.
 ```go
 func (d *DFA) ToDOT(filename string) error {
 	file, err := os.Create(filename)